apache/flink/docs/dev/tableApi.md

 </dependency>
 {% endhighlight %}

-**Note:** Due to an issue in Apache Calcite, which prevents the user classloaders from being garbage-collected, we do *not* recommend to build a fat-jar the includes the `flink-table` dependency.
-Instead, we recommend to configure Flink to include the `flink-table` dependency in the system classloader.
+**Note:** Due to an issue in Apache Calcite, which prevents the user classloaders from being garbage-collected, we do *not* recommend building a fat-jar that includes the `flink-table` dependency.
+Instead, we recommend configuring Flink to include the `flink-table` dependency in the system classloader.
 This can be done by copying the `flink-table.jar` file from the `./opt` folder to the `./lib` folder.
 See [these instructions]({{ site.baseurl }}/dev/linking.html) for further details.

 {% top %}